Podcasting

 Third_Pod_Fromthe_Sun_Circle_WorkingThird Pod from the Sun

 Third Pod from the Sun is the American Geophysical Union’s award-winning podcast about the people and methods behind the science.
-I helped found Third Pod in 2017 and served as the podcast’s unofficial executive producer until March 2021.
+I helped found Third Pod in 2017 and served as the podcast’s executive producer until March 2021.
 In this role I led the vision, production, and execution of of the podcast, identified topics for new episodes, interviewed scientists, crafted narratives from raw interviews, oversaw episode production, and edited and mixed audio tracks.
-I also served as executive producer for Third Pod‘s Centennial series, which focused on telling science stories from a historical perspective.

 Paradise Lost: How an idyllic tropical island became a radioactive battleship graveyard.